Get

 How Much Exercise Does a Beagle Need?

 The answer to this question depends on each dog.
 In general, however, most Beagles need at least an hour of exercise per day.
 However, you don’t have to go on long hikes every day to get your dog to exercise.
-In fact, two 30-minute walks a day can be enough.
+In fact, two 30-minute walks a day combined with active playtime, depending on age, health, and lifestyle, can be enough.

 Additionally, Beagles are also good at burning calories on their own.
 So, if you have a fenced yard, you can let your dog run free or play with a ball.
 However, never leave your dog unsupervised, as Beagles are known to be escape artists!

 If it is too hot outside for your dog, you can still exercise indoors.
-Play fetch, tug of war, or chase games with your dog.
-You can also install a jump rope for your dog to jump over.
+Play fetch, tug of war, or chase games with your dog, or consider puzzle feeders and mentally stimulating games.

 Why Do Beagles Need So Much Exercise?